devfile/registry-operator/CONTRIBUTING.md

 ### Testing your Changes

-All changes delivered to the Devfile Registry operator are expected to be sufficiently tested.
+All changes delivered to the Devfile Registry Operator are expected to be sufficiently tested.
 This may include validating that existing tests pass, updating tests, or adding new tests.

 #### Unit Tests